alenjo874/cinema-review-app/README.md

-# CinemaReviews website
+# Cinema Reviews website

-This project was built for movie lovers, who want to come togethor and talk all things movies!
+This project was built for movie lovers, who want to come together and talk about all things movies!

 ## Overview